 Born April 1988, is the first female graffiti artist of Afghanistan.
-Through her Shamsia portrays Afghan women in a male dominant society.
+Through her artworks, Shamsia portrays Afghan women in a male dominant society.

 Her art gives Afghan women a different face, a face with power, ambitions, and willingness to achieve goals.
-The woman character used in her artworks portrays being who is proud, loud, and can bring positive changes to people's lives.
-During artworks.
+The woman character used in her artworks portrays a human being who is proud, loud, and can bring positive changes to people's lives.
+During the last decade of postwar era in Afghanistan, Shamsia's works have brought in a huge wave of colour and appreciation to all the women in the country.